d1618033/python-redfish-utility/docs/slate/source/includes/_changelog.md

 **Feature Enhancements:**

-* Added support to manage Compute Ops Manager which abstracts and orchestrates infrastructure and compute workflows.
+* Added support to manage ComputeOpsManagement which abstracts and orchestrates infrastructure and compute workflows.
 * Added support to enable/disable enhanced download capability to ethernet command.

 ## Version 3.3.0